← Back to 史記

 使

 In the eighth year, Shi Wei persuaded the gong and said: 'The former Jin's group of princes are many.
 If they are not executed, chaos is about to rise.'
-He then made them completely kill the various princes, walled and gathered them as capital, named it Jiang, and began to make Jiang the capital.
+He then had all the princes killed, built walls around the gathered settlement, named it Jiang, and first made Jiang his capital.
 In the ninth year, Jin's group of princes had already fled to Guo.
 Guo, because of this reason, again attacked Jin but did not conquer.
-In the tenth year, Jin desired to attack Guo.
-Shi Wei said: 'Moreover, wait for their chaos.'
+In the tenth year, Jin wanted to attack Guo.
+Shi Wei said: 'Wait until disorder breaks out among them.'

 24